vamsi8500/Controls-And-Audit-Flows/Access Control/007-Access-Audit.md

 - Is there a documented process for provisioning, de-provisioning, and modifying access?

 **Tool Usage**
-- Is an automated tool used for access management? (e.g., CyberArk)
+- Is an automated tool used for access management? (e.g., CyberArk, okta)

 #### Process Flow
 - **Joining:** HR Email → Respective Department → Access Provisioning